 *Denotes 1/3 of Existing PSD EUL

-Conclusion 4: The study’s survey-based methodology resulted in much lower fielding costs than if we conducted in-person site visits to verify the operation and age of equipment of the same number of respondents.
+Conclusion 4: The study’s survey-based methodology used a modified approach from the normal single-study-year method.
+This approach, which used 1) multiple cohorts of program years in one study (as far back as 2000), and 2) used survey responses, which were then verified.
+This approach resulted in much lower fielding costs than if we conducted in-person site visits to verify the operation and age of equipment of the same number of respondents.
 Using two types of verification (respondent-provided photographs of equipment and follow-up interviews), we found very little error in the self-reported information, indicating that the information provided by respondents is accurate.

-Recommendation 6: Consider using this survey-based methodology for future EUL studies of easily identifiable measures like those selected for this study.
+Recommendation 6: Consider using this survey-based methodology, across many cohorts of participants, for future EUL studies of easily identifiable measures like those selected for this study.
 Also consider using the combination of respondent-provided photographs and follow-up interviews for other evaluations and studies where additional verification may be desired but site visits are too costly.

+Recommendation 7: The response rate for the commercial HVAC survey differed by survey mode, with the response rate for emailed invitations being much higher than the response rate for mailed letter invitations.
+Despite this, future studies should consider using a mixed mode approach that includes both emailed and mailed invitations because the person with the email address or the business may no longer be at the address where the equipment was installed.

 References

 DNV (2021).
 X1939 Phase 1 Best Practices Research.